ConoscereLinux/bbb-video-composer/README.md

 ## Road Map
 - [ ] (download) make option project_name not optional
 - [ ] (download) permit usage of only meeting_id instead of full url
+- [x] Permit creation of clip
+- [ ] Add optional output path
+- [ ] add routine to create parts for a single video